CesareIurlaro/clips-project/README.md

 The project consists in trying to meet the needs of various Italian cities wares (product type can be A, B, C).

-For simplicity it is assumed that each of the cities produces and considers only one type of product.
+For simplicity it is assumed that each of the cities produces and needs only one type of product.

 The following image report the methods of production and consumption of each city:
 <p align="center">